franckbelarch/apple-gpu-energy-modeling/README.md

 5. Integration with Metal framework for more accurate profiling

 I welcome collaboration and feedback from others interested in GPU architecture and energy efficiency!

+## License

+The contents of this repository are available for viewing purposes.
+If you'd like to download, reuse, modify, or redistribute any part of the code or diagrams, please reach out for permission.

+For inquiries or to discuss potential contributions, please contact me at francknbkg@gmail.com.

+See [LICENSE.md](LICENSE.md) for more details.